 Accountants plan and provide accounting systems and services relating to taxation and the financial dealings of organisations and individuals, and advise on associated record-keeping and compliance requirements.
 The links below provide quick access to basic information for accounting jobs.
-Greater detail can be found using any of the page tabs above.

 |Job Outlook||Average Salary||Work Hours||Age Groups|